 Obviously, the best way to defend against pornography is not to watch it at all, and to be discriminating what we do with the media we take in – be it on our mobile devices, computers, TV’s, movies… as a race that is often visually stimulated, what we take in absolutely has an impact on us.
 But in the twenty-first century, that’s a lofty goal: one person’s good sense (and self-control) against the machine that is the porn industry.
 But take courage!
 There are things you can do to avoid porn, or to beat a habit you have which may very well be an addiction (they compare the addictiveness of porn to that of heroin.

-I’ve been reading a book by Dr. Peter Kleponis called Integrity Restored, where Dr. Kleponis describes 7 points – 7 things you can do to recover from porn addiction.
+In his book Integrity Restored, Dr. Kleponis presents a 7 point plan for recovery from porn addiction.
 These aren’t 7 steps you do one-by-one, but rather 7 things you can do to help build up the tools necessary to stop (or avoid) looking at pornography.
-The idea is to work on each of them daily – and having some means keeping track of this (having accountability partners, etc) will help you have the best chance of success.
+The idea is to work on each of them daily – and having some means keeping track of this (like an accountability partner) will help you have the best chance of success.

 Point 1: Self-Knowledge/Commitment: